BenVigos/Computational-Biology/assignment3/notes.md

 Core offset shows whether the tumour is growing symmetrically or has a directional bias.

 Compared to model without angiogenesis... both tumor experience identical hypoxic crises driven by the same O₂ depletion and HIF1a accumulation.
 Angiogenesis is the only difference, and its presence produces nearly 2× more oxygen delivery (crisis is not prevented by angiogenesis but only vascularised condition can escape it), 3× more tumour cells, and allows the HIF1a network to downregulate as intended.
 Without angiogenesis, the GRN remains locked in a hypoxic steady state: HIF1alpha elevated, VEGF2 high, growth impaired — exactly the regulatory phenotype the model predicts for an unrescued tumour.
-This directly demonstrates that your GRN is not just running in parallel with the simulation but is coupled to the biological outcome in a meaningful way.
+This directly demonstrates that GRN is not just running in parallel with the simulation but is coupled to the biological outcome in a meaningful way.

+*Anna's ideas*
+- compare full config with tumor growth only (but hif1a)
+- keep all panels from plot 1, since relvant to explain the full mechanism
+- discard plot 2, or keep only the first panel: mitosis always produces active daughters, so nearly all neovascular cells become and remain active (shouldnt be the case)
+- merge VEGF and Oxygen field in plot 3, noting that VEGF1 is not relevant
+- discard plot 4
+- keep plot 5, interesting to compare to the one without angiogenesis.
+It shows HIF1a dynamics working
+- keep some spatial metrics from 6, especially those that show that are tumor has hollow structure and that necrotic_radius < hypoxic_radius < normal_radius for necrotic "core".